defold/doc/docs/en/manuals/editor-scripts.md

     - `resources`
     - `curves`
     Please note that some of these properties might be read-only, and some might be unavailable in different contexts, so you should use `editor.can_get` before reading them and `editor.can_set` before making editor set them.
 Hover over property name in Properties view to see a tooltip with information about how this property is named in editor scripts.
 You can set resource properties to `nil` by supplying `""` value.
+- `editor.properties(node_id)` — return a sorted, context-sensitive list of property names that can be read from a node, for example `pprint(editor.properties("/game.project"))`.
+Use the `editor.can_*` functions to check whether a listed property can also be changed, reset, added to, or reordered.
 - `editor.can_get(node_id, property)` — check if you can get this property so `editor.get()` won't throw an error.
 - `editor.can_set(node_id, property)` — check if `editor.tx.set()` transaction step with this property won't throw an error.
 - `editor.create_directory(resource_path)` — create a directory if it does not exist, and all non-existent parent directories.